MicrosoftDocs/fabric-docs/docs/real-time-analytics/get-data-event-hub.md

 :::image type="content" source="media/get-data-event-hub/summary-tab.png" alt-text="Screenshot of Event Hubs data ingestion summary tab."  lightbox="media/get-data-event-hub/summary-tab.png":::

-Note the name of the data stream that was created.
-This connection is visible in your workspace as a new item, and is specific to the chosen table and data stream.
+Note the name of the data connection that was created.
+This connection is visible in your workspace as a new item, and is specific to the chosen table and data connection.

 ## Next steps